MarioDanielPanuco/rusty_timer/Readme.md

 * Customization through imported font files
 ## Usage
 Working on publishing to crate.io
-For now clone repo and run "cargo build --release"
+For now clone repo, install rustup from Rust's website, and run "cargo build --release"
 The binary can be found in rusty_timer/target/release
 ```
 rustytimer [OPTIONS] [TIME]